ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 ## Layout of the settings file

 A LISFLOOD settings file is made up of 4 elements, each of which has a specific function.
-The general structure of the file is described using XML-tags.
-XML stands for ‘Extensible Markup Language’, and it is really nothing more than a way to describe data in a file.
-It works by putting information that goes into a (text) file between tags, and this makes it very easy add structure.
+The general structure of the file is described using XML.

 For a LISFLOOD settings file, the basic structure looks like this:
 <br>